DigitalRuby/SimpleCache/README.md

 You can inject your own implementation for these interfaces if you have a different needs, for example tests.

+## Exceptions and null

+Simple cache does not cache exceptions and does not cache null.
+If you must cache these types of objects, please wrap them in an object that can go in the cache.

 ---

 Thanks for reading!